logto-io/docs/docs/docs/recipes/create-your-connector/fragments/_types_contents.md

 :::note
 We STRONGLY recommend using [_Zod_](https://github.com/colinhacks/zod) to build type guards for the connector's config, requests, and responses.

-Zod could be beneficial when trying to set up connectors, and the toast will show detailed error messages from ZodError if your config JSON is invalid.
+Zod could be beneficial when trying to set up connectors, and a toast with detailed error messages from ZodError will show up if your config JSON is invalid.
 :::